-- 5. Type the old password, and type the new password twice. - 6.
-To be able to recover the password, select the Enable Password Recovery check box.
-We recommend that you enable password recovery. - 7.
-Click the Apply button.
+- 5. Type the old password in the Old Password field. - 6.
+Type the new password in the Set Password and Repeat New Password fields. - To be able to recover the password, select the Enable Password Recovery check box and answer two security questions..

+We recommend that you enable password recovery.